DOV-Vlaanderen/pydov/contrib/PFAS_concentrations/README.md

         location = Within(Box(15000, 150000, 270000, 250000, epsg=31370))  # Bounding box Flanders
         save = True
       ```
-      This results in one excel-file with 15 tabs.
-One for each dataset.
+      This results in separate excel-files for each dataset.

   - Example 2 : You only want to download and save the groundwater PFAS data of Flanders